mmoebeck/LayoutOptions/Branding_TopNav_With_SideNav/README.md

 #Branding_TopNav_With_SideNav for OrderCloud

 This layout has the branding section above the navigation section.
-It does not use the side category navigation.
+It does use the side category navigation.
 All the needed files are listed above and their raw code is available by clicking into each file.

 <img src="http://www.four51.com/Themes/Custom/44a345ec-b447-4197-8cd1-dc727af8e069/LayoutOptions/Branding_TopNav_With_SideNav.PNG">